 Thank you for your interest in the Office of Residential Life & Housing Services' Student Staff selection process.
 We are excited that you are considering submitting an application!
 This site is frequently updated, so please bookmark this page and check back.
 Here is where you will find all the information necessary to be informed about the positions we offer and, if you choose to apply, to create and submit your application.

 If, after reading the information on these pages, you have further questions about the positions we offer or the processes by which we select staff, feel welcome to contact us.

 We offer Summer Assistant, Summer Program Assistant and Summer Resource Center Assistant positions in our residence halls each summer.
-Please continue to check back for updated information on our 2014 summer staff selection process.
+Click below to submit an application and to review position descriptions.

 April 6th Application closes